encointer/book/src/protocol-democracy.md

 -   [`update_community_metadata`](https://github.com/encointer/pallets/blob/91cbd7c9c0d47c4a80c096d3b2b501625a6bb724/communities/src/lib.rs#L214): change name, currency, artwork IPFS cid for community
 -   [`update_demurrage`](https://github.com/encointer/pallets/blob/91cbd7c9c0d47c4a80c096d3b2b501625a6bb724/communities/src/lib.rs#L238): change how fast balances are demurraged per community

+### Petitions

+Petitions are votes on matters that cannot automatically be enforced by the Encointer protocol.
+Therefore, they are non-binding for the network.
+They can have global or local scope.
+Petitions can be used to signal the network or community leaders about the will of the community.

 ## Proposals

 There is a set of predefined proposal _actions_ that can be voted on (ie. set basic income to XY)